donomii/clusterF/README.md

 Or download the binary and double click on the frog.

+By default the desktop file browser window will attempt to open.
+Use `--no-desktop` to run purely in the terminal.
+On Linux, the desktop window requires WebKit/GTK (see dependencies below).

 ClusterF will start and immediately join the cluster on your local network.
 If there is no cluster, the first node will create the cluster.

 ### Multi-Node Cluster